Aldgate Pump

-Aldgate Pump is a historic water pump in London, located at the junction where Aldgate meets Fenchurch Street and Leadenhall Street.
+Aldgate Pump is a historic former water pump located at the junction where Aldgate High Street meets Fenchurch Street and Leadenhall Street in the City of London.
+The pump is considered to be the symbolic start point of the East End of London.

-The pump is notable for its long, and sometimes dark history, as well as its cultural significance as a symbolic start point of the East End of London.
-"East of Aldgate Pump" refers to the East End or to East London as a whole.
+The pump is also notable for its long and sometimes dark history, along with its significant cultural references.

 Design

 Aldgate Pump is a Grade II listed structure.
 The metal wolf head on the pump's spout is supposed to signify the last wolf shot in the City of London.

-Historic photographs show that the pump was formerly surmounted by an ornate lantern.
+Historic photographs show that the pump was surmounted by an ornate wrought iron lantern.
+During the 20th century this was removed, but was recreated by the Bottega Prata workshop in Bologna, Italy, during its restoration by the Heritage of London Trust, unveiled in September 2019.
 The pump can no longer be used to draw water, but a drainage grating is still in place.

 History

-As a well, it was mentioned during the reign of King John in the early 1200s.
+As a well, it was mentioned during the reign of King John in the early 13th century.

 A structure is shown on Braun and Hogenburg's map of 1574, and shown as St Michael’s Well on the Agas map of 1633.
 John Stow recalled the execution of the Bailiff of Romford on a gibbet 'near the well within Aldgate'.
 This execution seems to have been carried out on the dubious basis that he was involved in Kett's Rebellion of 1549.

 Served by one of London's many underground streams, the water was praised for being "bright, sparkling, and cool, and of an agreeable taste".
 These qualities were later found to be derived from decaying organic matter from adjoining graveyards, and the leaching of calcium from the bones of the dead in many new cemeteries in north London through which the stream ran from Hampstead.

-Several hundred people died during what became known as the Aldgate Pump Epidemic, and on its relocation in 1876, the New River Company changed the supplies to mains water.
+On its relocation in 1876, the New River Company changed the supplies to mains water.

 Fenchurch Street railway station was built in 1841 upon the site of Aldgate Pump Court.

 As the City of London developed, it is thought to have been taken down and moved a short distance to the west, to its current location in 1876, as a result of road widening.